MartinPetre/DronePosEstEKF/README.md

 main - This is the file where everyting is run from.
 Run it -> Choose trajectory to follow and how long it should take -> view results in animation and evaluate them using evaluate_results.
 The results can thereafter be saved in Result folder.

+init_drone - Ability to change the sensors' frequency and variance

 # Example run
 (With the parameters from this reposity)